FatimaMHelmy/BEYOND/README.md

 ## TASK_3 ||Home Made Sobel
 ### **steps**

-Just insert the image path if you don't have one it's handeled in the code to use a test case image
+Just enter the image path if you don't have one it's handeled in the code to use a test case image just run the code

 ### **Code Explanation**